foret37/OPI-Orographic-Precipitation-and-Isotopes/README.md

 # OPI, Orographic Precipitation and Isotopes

-## Matlab Programs for the Analysis of Orographic Precipitation and Isotopes, with Implications for the Study of Paleotopography
+## MATLAB Programs for the Analysis of Orographic Precipitation and Isotopes, with Implications for the Study of Paleotopography

 ### Overview
 The Orographic Precipitation and Isotopes (OPI) programs provide computational tools for the analysis of precipitation and isotope fractionation associated with steady atmospheric flow over an arbitrary three-dimensional topography.